paper-and-dice-studios/paperanddicestudios.com/README.md

-# paperanddicestudios.com
+# Paper and Dice Studios
-The official website for Paper and Dice
+The official website for Paper and Dice Studios

+## Changelog
+* v1.0: Create index.html -- Created index.html